ftCommunity/tx-pi/cases/accessories/pipower/README.md

 This is a design for a very cheap and simple power adapter.
 It converts the approx. 9V DC typically used with fischertechnik models to the 5V required by the Raspberry Pi.
-If only a power supply is needed it can be used e.g. instead of the (TX-Pi HAT)[../../hats/tx-pi-hat].
+If only a power supply is needed it can be used e.g. instead of the [TX-Pi HAT](../../hats/tx-pi-hat).

 The PiPower mainly consists of one of those ubiquitous LM2596 based DC-DC converters which can easily be found on ebay and similar sites.